Samizo-AITL/Samizo-AITL.github.io/en/index.md

 ## 📜 Introductory Articles for Beginners (Qiita Articles)

-These articles provide step-by-step explanations of the site’s architecture with reduced use of formulas and technical terminology.
+These articles explain the content written on Qiita in a way that is easy to follow for first-time readers.

 <div style="
   margin: 1.4em 0;